 - 25. If the calibration is successful, the analyzer returns to the SAMPLING mode after 30 seconds. - 26.
 If the calibration is unsuccessful, return to the SAMPLING mode with span gas flowing through the analyzer, make sure the reading stabilizes and repeat the calibration before concluding the equipment is defective. - 27.
 Before disconnecting the span gas line and connecting the sample gas line, restart if necessary the flow of sample gas and allow it to flow for 1-2 minutes to purge the air inside the line. - 28.
-For ppm sensors disconnect the span gas line and replace it with a purged, see above, zero or low oxygen content gas line to purge the sensor down to the desired analysis range as quickly as possible. - 29.
-Wait until the reading is stable and proceed to sampling.
+Disconnect the span gas line and replace it with the purged sample gas line. - 29.
+Wait 10-15 minutes to ensure the reading is stable and proceed to sampling.